 (Source on L: 4th Grade RI4.4) (Source on R: RI2.4)

-On the left, there is a fourth grade mini-lesson activity that involves the students looking words up in a dictionary and writing their definitions.
+It is an important skill to understand how to use reference texts.
+You can use a simple mini-lesson activity that involves students looking words up in a dictionary and writing their definitions.
 This can help widen their vocabulary skills, plus it can also teach the skills of dictionary referencing when they’re reading independently.

-Now that you’ve taught your unit on context clues and difficult vocabulary, it’s time to bring in all the materials to practice.
-Work these into small group, independent reading time, partner reading time, center games, and more!
+Now that you’ve taught your unit context clues and difficult vocabulary, it’s time to bring in all the materials to practice.
+Work these into small groups, independent reading time, partner reading time, center games, and more!

 (Source: All RI4 sets)

-Task cards and interactive notebooks are always a fantastic way to keep the student’s standards-based focused while reading independently or with a partner.
+Task cards and interactive notebooks are always a fantastic way to keep the student’s standards-based focus while reading independently or with a partner.

-These vocabulary printables will work for any informational text, too.
+Vocabulary printables and graphic organizers will work for any informational text, too.
 So, if you want to have them practice and review the skills, let them choose any informational text that they want, but give them these standards-based worksheets to keep them intentional about their reading.

 Want FREE Context Clue activities?